lestrrat-go/jwx/docs/04-jwk.md

 )

 func ExampleJWK_New() {
-  // First, THIS IS THE WRONG WAY TO USE jwk.New().
+  // First, THIS IS THE WRONG WAY TO USE jwk.FromRaw().
   //
   // Assume that the file contains a JWK in JSON format
   //
   //  buf, _ := os.ReadFile(file)
   //  key, _ := json.New(buf)
   //
-  // This is not right, because the jwk.New() function determines
+  // This is not right, because the jwk.FromRaw() function determines
   // the type of `jwk.Key` to create based on the TYPE of the argument.
   // In this case the type of `buf` is always []byte, and therefore
   // it will always create a symmetric key.